WICG/turtledove/FLEDGE.md

 #### 2.3 Scoring Bids

 Once the bids are known, the seller runs code inside an _auction worklet_.
 Within this worklet, the seller's auction script has an opportunity to consider each individual ad one at a time, with its associated bid and metadata, and then assign a numerical desirability score.
-The seller's JS is loaded from the auction configuration's `decisionLogicUrl`, which must expose a `scoreAd()` function:
+The seller's JavaScript is loaded from the auction configuration's `decisionLogicUrl`, which must expose a `scoreAd()` function:

 ```